OrangeAoo/Multi-Compliance-MFG-FBSDEs/2Period/README.md

         - __utils.cpython-312.pyc__

     - ### [Model.py](Joint_Optim_2Prdx1/Model.py)
-        NN model and paramters are structured as classes, which can then be repeatedly called.
+        NN model and parameters are structured as classes, which can then be repeatedly called.
     - ### [utils.py](Joint_Optim_2Prdx1/utils.py)
         Useful functions like getting forward losses, process trajactories, as well as visualization by calling `plot()`.
         &nbsp;
         > :bulb: __NOTE:__
-        > The `*.py` files are the self-defined modules warpping up essential classes (models, parameters, etc.) and utillity functions, for the sake of simplicity and convenience.
+        > The `*.py` files are the self-defined modules wrapping up essential classes (models, parameters, etc.) and utillity functions, for the sake of simplicity and convenience.
         > :bulb: See details in its own [README.md](Joint_Optim_2Prdx1/README.md).

     - ### `*.ipynb` Files